What is a fixed-rate mortgage?

 Although adjustable-rate mortgages typically have several caps that determine how much the interest rate can rise, a rate hike of just a few percentage points can be burdensome for many borrowers.

 Adjustable-rate mortgages caused problems during the subprime mortgage meltdown of 2008.
 Borrowers embraced ARMs before the crisis, drawn to the initial lower monthly payment.
-Then borrowers saw their ARMs adjust and their payments inflated.
+Then borrowers saw their ARMs adjust and their payments inflate.

 Conversely, a fixed interest rate and stable payments allow you to budget for your monthly mortgage payment and not lose sleep over rising interest rates.